2013 Airline safety and security review

 Definitions used by AirSafe.com

-The five fatal airline crashes from 2013 represent the fewest plane crashes since AirSafe.com was launched in 1996.
-The two significant events both involved cargo jet crashes that killed all of the crew members.
-This past year was also unusual in that the majority of these events either occurred in the US or involved a US airline.
+The six fatal airline crashes from 2013 equaled the fewest plane crashes since AirSafe.com was launched in 1996.
+Two of significant events involved fatalities.
+Both involved cargo jet crashes that killed all of the crew members.

 All five crew members and 16 passengers were killed.